justinjiajia/bigdata_lab/spark_details/spark_script_code.md

 - `source "$(dirname "$0")"/find-spark-home`:

-   - `dirname "$0"` returns the directory that contains the current script. [`$0`](https://www.gnu.org/software/bash/manual/html_node/Special-Parameters.html#index-0) represents the name of the script.
+   - `dirname "$0"` returns the directory that contains the current script. [`$0`](https://www.gnu.org/software/bash/manual/html_node/Special-Parameters.html#index-0) expands to the name of the script.

    - `"$(dirname "$0")"` is an instance of [command substitution](https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html).
-It executes command in the list marked by parentheses in a subshell environment and replace the whole thing with the output.
+It executes the command enclosed by parentheses in a subshell environment and replace the whole thing with the output.

    - [`source`](https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html#index-source) is a builtin command of the [Bash shell](https://www.gnu.org/software/bash/manual/html_node/index.html).
 It reads and executes the code from *find-spark-home* under the same directory in the current shell context.